 To matters ever worse, Sessions has appointed former Assistant U.S. Attorney Steven H. Cook “to help undo the criminal justice policies of the Obama and former attorney general Eric Holder,” according to the the Washington Post.
 Like Sessions, Cook wants to turn the clock back to Reagan-era drug policies.

 On Apr.
-3, the governors of the four adult-use legal marijuana states—Alaska, Colorado, Oregon, and Washington—fired off a letter to Sessions and Treasury Secretary Steve Mnuchin, imploring them to “engage with us” before changing federal policies on enforcement.
+3, the governors of four states that have established legsl sales for adults—Alaska, Colorado, Oregon and Washington—fired off a letter to Sessions and Treasury Secretary Steve Mnuchin, imploring them to “engage with us” before changing federal policies on enforcement.
 They outlined the importance of the Cole Memo and said they’re “ready to have further discussion on how these important federal policies work in our states.
 Twenty-eight states, representing more than 60% of Americans, have authorized some form of marijuana-related conduct.
 As we face the reality of these legalizations, we stand eager to work with our federal partners to address implementation and enforcement concerns cooperatively.”

 If you enjoyed this Freedom Leaf article, subscribe to the magazine today!